rollcage658/TestApp/README.md

 Using MVVM and binding.

-Feel free to fork or make push request if you want to add more/improve to this project
+Feel free to fork or make pull request if you want to add more/improve to this project